behreajj/AseTriPicker/README.md

 ## Issues

-This script was tested in Aseprite version 1.3.14-beta1 on Windows 11.
-Its user interface elements were tested with 100% screen scaling and 200% UI scaling.
+This script was tested in Aseprite version 1.3.18-beta3 on macOS Tahoe 26.5.1.
+Its user interface elements were tested with 100% screen scaling and 100% UI scaling.
 Please report issues in the issues section on Github.

 🇹🇼 🇺🇦